Srishailam18/LocalRepo/README.md

 using git remote add origin <link> command I made this remoterepo as origin for local system LocalRepo and pushed the local systems files into Remote repo which is present in github

-added a new feature in feautre 1 branch
+added a new feature in feautre 1 branch[new feature button]